Armed Carjackers Strike 3 Times In Broad Daylight From West Loop To Humboldt Park, Despite Surveillance Cameras At Each Site

 About 30 minutes before, the CPD said three men – two with guns – forced a woman out of her red car at Morgan Street and Carroll Avenue in the West Loop.

-It all went down in a busy section of the area, just steps from Fulton Market.
+It all went down in a busy area, just steps from Fulton Market.
 It was 3:30 p.m., and a few feet away from more security cameras – yet the carjackers did not care.

-Late Tuesday, Chicago Police were trying to figure out if the same crew was involved.READ MORE: DuPage County Allocates $15 Million For Small Business Hit Hard By Pandemic, Rush To Apply Is Quick
+Late Tuesday, Chicago Police were trying to figure out if the same crew was involved.READ MORE: Chicago July 4 Fireworks 2021: Where To Watch Shows Around The Area

 The reason is that the West Loop carjacking started the spree, and then it moved a couple of miles west to West Town.
 It then continued about another mile and a half west to Humboldt Park.